Chart Color Schemes

 The level of residential development activity in Far West is very low in comparison to the average area assessed nationally by AreaSearch

-Far West has had minimal residential development activity, with an average of 2 dwelling approvals annually over the past five years, totalling 13.
-This low level of development is typical in rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
-It should be noted that the small sample size can significantly influence annual growth and relativity statistics.
+Far West has had minimal residential development activity, with an average of 2 dwelling approvals per year over the past five years (totalling 13).
+This low level of development is characteristic of rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
+The small sample size means that individual development projects can significantly influence annual growth and relativity statistics.

-Far West's development activity is notably lower compared to Rest of NSW, with levels also below national averages.
-Recent building activity has consisted solely of standalone homes, reflecting rural living preferences for space and privacy.
-The estimated population per dwelling approval in the area is 672 people, indicating a quiet, low activity development environment.
-With stable or declining population forecasts, Far West may experience less housing pressure, potentially creating favourable conditions for buyers.
+Compared to Rest of NSW, Far West has much lower development activity, with levels also under national averages.
+Recent building activity consists entirely of standalone homes, aligning with rural living preferences for space and privacy.
+This results in an estimated 672 people per dwelling approval, reflecting the quiet, low activity development environment.
+With stable or declining population forecasts, Far West may experience less housing pressure, creating favourable conditions for buyers.

 Given stable or declining population forecasts, Far West may experience less housing pressure, creating favourable conditions for buyers.